Last updated

 Key features

-• Lead and deal management: Centralized tools to manage customer data, interactions, and sales pipelines, helping design teams act quickly on opportunities.
+• Lead and deal management: Basic tools to manage customer data and sales pipelines, suitable for straightforward sales processes.

 Pros